-Costa Mesa Murder Defense
+Costa Mesa Murder Attorney

 Costa Mesa Murder cases are handled in two ways – as Murder in The First Degree or Murder in the Second Degree, each of which carries its own penalties and elements for prosecution.
 Here’s an overview:

 Costa Mesa First Degree Murder or California Penal Code 187 is intentionally taking the life of someone else.
 The legal consequence for this crime is a minimum of 25 years imprisonment to a maximum life sentence.
 The prosecution must prove that either:

 1. The murder was premeditated, and that the offender had a plan in place to take someone’s life.
 This would need to be followed through, otherwise the crime would be prosecuted as an attempted murder.

 2. The offender used extreme torture or a deadly device when committing the crime

 3. The offender was involved in another felony offense when the murder took place